derekisbusy/yii2-forcecopy/README.md

 Yii2-forcecopy
 ==============
-Adds a button to quickly turn forcecopy on/off in the asset manager .
+Adds a button to quickly turn [forceCopy](http://www.yiiframework.com/doc-2.0/yii-web-assetmanager.html#$forceCopy-detail) on/off in the asset manager .

 Installation
 ------------